wisterose/Frameworks/component_framework.md

 At the top, we are using [pcall](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#pcall) to require all the component modules in the folder on the SERVER.
 ![image](https://github.com/user-attachments/assets/208dfb99-bcae-4eb6-8ac4-456965185889)

-We then fire our components loaded event to any other server side script that is willing to catch it using [LemonSignal](https://github.com/Data-Oriented-House/LemonSignal)
+We then fire our components loaded event to any other server-side script that is willing to catch it using [LemonSignal](https://github.com/Data-Oriented-House/LemonSignal)
 ![image](https://github.com/user-attachments/assets/3106f95b-8375-4820-88a4-68c79cceae11)
 ![image](https://github.com/user-attachments/assets/0b881766-51b1-4312-a3ba-40a905cd0941)

-You can get the sleitnick component module from the dependencies listed at the top.
+You can get the Sleitnick component module from the dependencies listed at the top.
-Next I will show you how to setup the component modules themselves using the module from sleitnick.
+Next I will show you how to set up the component modules themselves using the module from Sleitnick.

 ```
 --@author: wisterose